ruppinlab/tcga-microbiome-prediction/README.md

 ```

 This time to complete this step is dependent on the internet
-connection, but with a cable modem circa 2021 it takes 1-2 min on a
+connection, but with a typical computer and internet connection takes 1-2
-MacBook Pro 2019.
+minutes.

 ### Data preprocessing